AcademySoftwareFoundation/OpenColorIO/docs/Setup.rst

 so you can simply call ``ocio_populate_viewer()`` in a custom menu.py file (e.g in ``~/.nuke/menu``)

-Alternativly, if your workflow has different requirements, you can copy the code and modify it as required, or use it as reference to write your own, better viewer setup function!
+Alternatively, if your workflow has different requirements, you can copy the code and modify it as required, or use it as reference to write your own, better viewer setup function!